Our Review Process

 - Refined sugar- Excessive intake of refined sugar or processed sugar leads to weight gain which affects insulin receptivity and increases blood sugar levels.
 Consuming sugar may also cause many other serious disorders.

 - Refined flour and ready-to-make cereals- As refined flour is simple carbs, it leads to spiked sugar levels.
 Similarly, processed foods such as cereals have a high GI and raise sugar levels.
-Such foods include biscuits, sweets, maida, etc. Also know about sugar free biscuits.
+Such foods include biscuits, sweets, maida, etc.

 - Certain fruits- An optimum diabetic diet chart will eliminate certain fruits that have a high glycemic index.
 These fruits contain a natural sugar called fructose that spikes sugar levels.
 Such fruits include mango, banana, grapes, etc. Also, avoid consuming fruit juices.